3 Accounts Everyone in Their 20s Should Have Open

 That's it.
 Three accounts.
 Two automatic transfers.
 A system that saves, invests, and protects you — on autopilot.

-The reason most people in their 20s feel financially chaotic isn't that they earn too little or spend too much (though those can be factors).
+The reason most people in their 20s feel financially chaotic isn't that they earn too little or spend too much (though those can be factors — here are 5 common money mistakes that keep people stuck).
 It's that they don't have a system.
 Money comes in, money goes out, and there's no structure routing it toward goals.

 These three accounts are the system.
 Set them up once and they run in the background while you live your life.